RileyCC56/MechaCar_Statistical_Analysis/README.md

 - As per our Coefficients the vehicle length and ground clearance greatly affect the significance over the vehicle weight and spoiler angle in which provides a non-random amount of variance to the mpg values within our dataset.
 - Within our linear model, the slope is not considered to be zero.
 As the p-value states a 5.35e-11 result which further concludes that the null hypothesis will be rejected moving forward given our current dataset.
 - This linear model will predict that the mpg of a MechaCar prototype will be 71% accurate.
-The regression model has a R-value of 0.71 which strongly suggests a connection between the data’s variables of the vehicle’s length, weight, spoiler angle, ground clearance and AWD to tie-up with the MPG of the MechaCar protoype.
+The regression model has a R-value of 0.71 which strongly suggests a connection between the data’s variables of the vehicle’s length, weight, spoiler angle, ground clearance and AWD to tie-up with the MPG of the MechaCar prototype.

 ## Summary Statistics on Suspension Coils: